espruino/EspruinoDocs/tutorials/Eddystone.md

 require("ble_eddystone").advertise("goo.gl/B3J0Oc");
 ```

-From then on, Puck.js will broadcast the URL to anything that will listen.
+From then on, Espruino will broadcast the URL to anything that will listen.
 It
 is helpful if you use a descriptive title on the web page you're using, as this
 will appear in the notification area.

 **Note:** Since you can't advertise while you're connected via Bluetooth LE,
 you will have to disconnect from your Puck for it to start transmitting.

-While Puck.js can transmit pretty much anything, your phone will
+While Espruino can transmit pretty much anything, your phone will
 only notify you for certain URLs.

 The URLs: